 A visit to the local newspaper is a great way for third graders to see the writing process in action—all the way from idea to publication.
 Beyond the newsroom, there’s also the design process and the press itself.

-A third grader might feel a little old for a children’s museum, but a natural history museum with its old bones could be just the right fit.
-Science centers often have fun and engaging exhibits that are ideal for 8-9 year-olds.
+A third grader might feel a little old for a children’s museum, but a natural history museum with its old bones and other exhibits could be just the right fit.
+Science centers often have fun and engaging exhibits that are ideal for 8- and 9-year-olds.
 (If Grossology ever comes to your area, take your class to the exhibit!)

-Since third grade science instruction often involves plants, a greenhouse is a natural choice.
+Since third grade science instruction often involves plants, a greenhouse is a natural choice for a field trip.
 Ideally, kids will be able to plant seeds and/or harvest produce!

 No one is going to say no to visiting a chocolate or candy factory, but third graders may be ready for something bigger.
-Try a visit to a car factory to round out that unit on motion and design.
+Try a visit to an automobile factory to round out that unit on motion and design.

 I can’t be the only one who’s taken third graders to the dump.
 But trash is actually a great third grade unit of study.
 And a trip to the recycling center will teach kids valuable information about waste reduction.